Stewart Smith — Jed’s Other Poem

 Grandaddy’s sophomore record, The Sophtware Slump (2000).
 Note the sticker that reads “Named one of the ten best records of the year that you didn’t hear—Spin Magazine, January 2001.”
 The water-damaged pages of this album booklet don’t fully open anymore, thanks to Hurricane Sandy.

 There was a small motion graphics assignment (perhaps my Junior year?) to create a 30 second typographic animation using Macromedia Flash.
 (As I recall, the selection of text was left to our own choosing.)
 This assignment became my first sketch for a Jed’s Other Poem music video; animating some of the lyrics in monospace type and employing the blinking cursor to mark the beat.
 It serves as early documentation of the idea, but the aesthetics are off target.
 (There is one more digital precedent for this video in my repertoire and it comes from even earlier: high school.
 I coded a rudimentary text-driven animation of my own creation in QBasic.
-Perhaps I’ll unearth that some day, but it’s bad teenage heartache poetry; often best left interred.)
+Perhaps I’ll unearth that someday, but it’s bad teenage heartache poetry; often best left interred.)
 Other than that, my main inspiration was the joy of handwriting out the lyrics to a song as you are listening to it; the just-in-time documentation as a form of expression itself.

 Attribution